Search

 Why are you volunteering to serve on this committee?

 I’m thrilled to be joining the FFYFP Committee as I am eager to take on a leadership role in order to provide guidance to fellow early career family physicians.
 I truly believe in the value of a supportive network and I hope that I can contribute to this in a positive way.
-My passion lies in highlighting the critical role family medicine plays in holistic healthcare and community well-being.
+My passion lies in highlighting the critical role family medicine plays in holistic health care and community well-being.
 This committee offers a fantastic platform to champion these values and make a lasting impact.

 What about the ACFP’s work do you find most valuable?